Kubulambula/Godot-GDShell/addons/gdshell/docs/en/commands/man.md

 > [!alert]
 > Not all arguments and flags in this docs article are currently implemented.

-The `man` command is used to retrive information about the terminal and its commands.
+The `man` command is used to retrieve information and manuals for commands.

 Syntax: ``man (command)``